 Liability and Indemnification

 The College participates in the State of Washington self insurance program.
-Whenever any claim or proceeding is filed against a College employee which the employee believes arises out of College employment, the College will defend and hold the employee harmless if the employee so requests in writing and cooperates fully with the state's defense and if the President determines that the employee was acting in good faith within the scope of his/her employment and is otherwise entitled to representation under Washington State law.
+Whenever any claim or proceeding is filed against a College employee which the employee believes arises out of College employment, the College will defend and hold the employee harmless if the employee so requests in writing and cooperates fully with the state's defense and if the President determines that the employee was acting in good faith within the scope of their employment and is otherwise entitled to representation under Washington State law.

 Dependent Care